goethite/gostint/_docs/0010_Overview.md

 ### A Helm Chart for Kubernetes
-A demonstrator [Helm Chart](https://github.com/goethite/gostint-helm) is available to deploy GoStint, Vault with etcd backend, and MongoDB - as a self-contained automation API - for demonstration purposes.
+A demonstrator [Helm Chart](https://github.com/goethite/gostint-helm) is available to deploy GoStint, Vault with etcd backend, and MongoDB - as a self-contained automation API.

 Note: The gostint pods are run in "privileged" mode to enable support for docker-in-docker running of the containerised jobs.